 You cannot find a forward history feature on other browsers like Chrome.
 However, many people won’t be using it more frequently.
 But it’s good to have it, and you can try it out.

 Bottom Line: Safari for iOS

-So to conclude this, Safari is a better choice for iOS users.
+So to conclude, Safari is a better choice for iOS users.
 It’s well integrated into the system and works flawlessly along with it.